RaghuTheFire/BackGroundSubstraction-OpenCV-Experiments/README.md

 4. BackgroundSubtractorLSBP: Local SVD Binary Pattern (LSBP) is a local texture-based method for background subtraction.
 It uses local binary pattern (LBP) and singular value decomposition (SVD) to model the background texture and subtract it from the current frame.

+5. BackgroundSubtractorCNT: Count-based Non-parametric Background Subtraction.
+This method is particularly useful for scenarios with highly dynamic backgrounds or scenes with frequent illumination changes.

 # Reference